 I’m Ben.
 A rower turned runner.
 I'm not a celebrity, not an influencer - just someone who believes ordinary people can do extraordinary things.

-This July I’ll race 135 miles through Death Valley to raise £30,000 for The Allegr Foundation.
+This July I’ll race 135 miles through Death Valley aiming to raise £30,000 for The Allegr Foundation.

 I don’t usually fundraise off the back of races.
 But when you’re running 135 miles in 50°C heat, it feels right to make it count for something bigger.